-Early help support is provided firstly, by the 'Removing Barriers to Learning Team', the team includes, the Principal, Vice-Principal, Inclusion Lead, Pastoral Support Lead and the Attendance Officer.
+Early help support is provided firstly, by the 'Removing Barriers to Learning Team', the team includes, the Principal, Vice-Principal, SENCO and the Pastoral Lead.
 This work then threads through all aspects of the child's life in school and all the adults around the child work together to ensure that children and families have the targeted support they need when they are struggling with difficulties.